The Most Fun Bars In NYC Right Now guide image

 The East Village loves a retro bar.
 The neighborhood is home to a few ‘70s-inspired spots like Joyface and Ding-a-ling, and now it has Motel No Tell, a motel-themed place where you can drink a Miami Vice and feel like you’re in Miami Vice.
 If you’re looking for a fun place to bring a group that isn’t a club, come grab a few seats under a golden disco ball.
 The music is loud, the walls are decorated with neon signs and leafy wallpaper, and there’s pizza available in case you need a snack.

 Submit to the fog machine at Danger Danger in Bushwick.
 It wants you to dance, and it’s not like you’re here to read a book or do your taxes, so you might as well.
 This is one of the newer nightlife spots in the neighborhood, and it’s perfect for a late night that you’ll only partially remember.
-The whole place is covered in zebra-print carpet, with other funky touches like purple mood lighting and parrot chandeliers, and you can get a pretty impressive cocktail here.
+The whole place is covered in zebra-print carpet, with other funky touches like purple mood lighting and parrot chandeliers.
 If you’re looking for mezcal and tequila, they have a great list.

 Since it opened in 2019, Public Records has been one of the top destinations for music nerds in NYC.
 This Gowanus venue has a restaurant where you can listen to vinyl while you eat plant-based burrata, as well as a Sound Room that hosts live shows.
-And now, as of late 2022, they also have a second-floor listening lounge.
+They now also have a second-floor listening lounge.
 It's called Upstairs at Public Records, and it feels like a mellow, futuristic club designed by someone from the 1980s.
 Book a table, then hang out on a white leather sofa while a DJ works some turntables in the middle of the dark, loft-like room.

 Looking for the next great dance party?
 You’ll find it at The Last Call in Williamsburg.
-On Fridays and Saturdays, this retro punk rock izakaya features a DJ spinning vinyl under a rotating disco ball.
+Most nights, this retro punk rock izakaya features a DJ spinning vinyl under a rotating disco ball.
 The space is dark, loud, and filled with vintage Japanese posters, and there’s a little dance floor in the back that gets crowded on weekends.
-On Thursdays, there’s yakitori available, but you can stop by any day of the week for fun bar snacks like wonton nachos topped with tuna and spicy mayo.
+On Fridays, there’s yakitori available, but you can stop by any day of the week for fun bar snacks like loaded okonomiyaki fries with bonito flakes, okonomi sauce, and Japanese mayo.

 If you’re looking for a bar that has house-party energy, frozen Dole Whip cocktails, and a playlist that feels like it was made by your friend who’s a self-described “crate-digger,” head to Lullaby on the LES.
 It’s in a basement on Rivington (below a sushi spot), and it has couches, low ceilings, and lots of people dancing even though there’s no formal dance floor.
 Lullaby is the kind of place that feels like a compromise between going out to a club and going to a cocktail bar.
 You can drink something better than a watery vodka soda and hang out in a space that feels like a B-list celebrity’s birthday party that you happened to stumble in on.